fieldsend/mo_lons/README.md

 Publisher DOI: https://doi.org/10.1145/3319619.3326838

-Note codebase is illustrative of proceedures and not optimised for speed!
+Note the gecco_2019 codebase is illustrative of proceedures and not optimised for speed!

 FUNCTION OVERVIEW